castle-xyz/sync.lua/docs/tutorial_basic.md

         server = sync.newServer { address = '*:22122', controllerTypeName = 'Controller' }
 ```

+We could've named our controller type anything else, as long as we pass it to the above function this way.

 Now reload the game.
 Press '1', then press '2'.
 There should be no errors.
 But the game doesn't show any feedback either.
 Let's fix that.
 Let's have our `Controller` `print` something when a client connects or disconnects:

 ```lua